WebOfTrustInfo/rwot12-cologne/draft-documents/beyond-did-web.md

 and specialized DID methods.
 Below, we explore the key advantages of starting with `did:web`.

-**Ease of Use**: `did:web` is often considered simpler to understand and implement.
+**Ease of Use:** `did:web` is often considered simpler to understand and implement.
 It operates over standard HTTPS protocols and can be easily managed with familiar, widely available, robust and cheap web server technology.

-**Simple discoverability** Compared to ledger-based DID methods, which may require ledger-aware software not just for verification but even for basic discovery, resolving a DID to its DID document for did:web is straightforward.
+**Simple discoverability:** Compared to ledger-based DID methods, which may require ledger-aware software not just for verification but even for basic discovery, resolving a DID to its DID document for `did:web` is straightforward.
-Discovering and resolving the did:web DID document relies on proven DNS technology Compared to standalone approaches like did:key and did:jwk, the did document can be requested by knowing only the identifier of the did, reducing the size of the id and allows to update the DID document in the future.
+Discovering and resolving the `did:web` DID document relies on proven DNS technology.
+Compared to standalone approaches like `did:key` and `did:jwk`, the DID document can be requested by knowing only the identifier of the DID, reducing the size of the id and allowing for the update of the DID document in the future.

-**No Specialized Infrastructure**: Unlike some other DID methods that require special nodes or decentralized networks, `did:web` works on existing web infrastructure.
+**No Specialized Infrastructure:** Unlike DID methods that require special nodes or decentralized networks, `did:web` works on existing web infrastructure.

-**Low Cost**: Unlike ledger based DID methods, `did:web` does not have an associated cost other than maintaining a web server.
+**Low Cost:** Unlike ledger-based DID methods, `did:web` does not have an associated cost other than maintaining a web server.

-**Interoperability**: `did:web` identifiers can be easily mapped to existing HTTPS URLs, making it straightforward to integrate with current web architectures.
+**Interoperability:** `did:web` identifiers can be easily mapped to existing HTTPS URLs, making it straightforward to integrate with current web architectures.

 ### Main criticisms

-Although did:web is easy to use and provides a good starting point into the decentralized identity space, using did:web also has some limitations, the three most prominent limitations being:
+Although `did:web` is easy to use and provides a good entry point for the decentralized identity space, using `did:web` also has some limitations, the three most prominent limitations being:

-1. No trustworthiness
-2. Historical DID document resolution
-3. No DID document integrity check

-**No trustworthiness** The main criticism of the did:web method for decentralized identities is its inability to provide trustworthiness over the information it handles.
-While did:web is beneficial for publishing and discovering DID documents, using familiar web mechanisms for this purpose is not suited for evaluating their trustworthiness.
-The current web infrastructure is rife with vulnerabilities like website hacking, DNS hijacking, and unreliable certificate authorities.
+**No trustworthiness:** The main criticism of the `did:web` method for decentralized identities is its inability to ensure trust for the information it handles.
+While `did:web` is beneficial for publishing and discovering DID documents, using familiar web mechanisms for this purpose is not suited for evaluating their trustworthiness.
+The current web infrastructure is rife with vulnerabilities such as website hacking, DNS hijacking, and unreliable certificate authorities.

-Did:web method relies on DNS and TLS as trust anchors.
+The `did:web` method relies on DNS and TLS as trust anchors.
 While DNS resolves the domain name to an IP address and TLS secures the transport mechanism, they do not necessarily enhance the trustworthiness of the information.
 TLS merely verifies that the Fully Qualified Domain Name matches the common name in the